 LS1 vs LS2: Cost

-Yes you can get an LM7 out of a Tahoe which is basically just a 5.3L, super cheap version of the LS1, but thats not what were talking about today.
-The LS2 is going to be more expensive to buy than an LS1.
+You can get an LM7 out of a Tahoe which is basically just a 5.3L version of the LS1.
+The LM7, however, isn’t what we’re talking about today.
+Basically, the LS2 is always going to be more expensive to buy than an LS1.

 So Which One is Better?